MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/cmg/overview.md

 - Mergers and acquisitions, where it may be easiest to join devices to Azure AD and manage through a CMG.

 - Workgroup clients.
-These devices may require additional configuration, such as certificates.<!-- SCCMDocs#1925 -->
+These devices may require other configurations, such as certificates.<!-- SCCMDocs#1925 -->

     To help with management of remote workgroup clients, use Configuration Manager token-based authentication.
 For more information, see [Token-based authentication for CMG](../../deploy/deploy-clients-cmg-token.md).